The Angry Chef

 About The Angry Chef

-The Angry Chef is a Marlboro option best evaluated on the few confirmed basics: its evening hours and casual dress code.
+The Angry Chef is a casual Marlboro option with evening hours and a casual dress code.
 It is closed Monday, opens at 3 PM Tuesday through Sunday, stays open until 9 PM Tuesday through Thursday and Sunday, with later 10 PM closing times on Friday and Saturday.

 The planning case should stay simple.
 This is a practical venue to consider when you want an evening meal in Marlboro, especially later in the week.
-There is no verified cuisine, price range, chef story, menu format, service style, or award information here, so expectations should be based on timing and fit rather than on a detailed culinary profile.
+If cuisine, price range, chef story, menu format, service style, or awards matter to your decision, check directly before making plans.

 Use it for an unfussy Marlboro dinner, not a trophy meal

 Smart move is to treat The Angry Chef as a casual local dinner option.
-With no confirmed award signal, no verified price range, no verified cuisine style in the available data, it should not be framed as a credentials-driven destination.
+It should not be framed as a credentials-driven destination.
 Its clearest appeal is that it has evening availability in Marlboro on every operating day except Monday.

 For diners building a broader plan, use The Angry Chef as one possible evening stop and compare it with other dining choices based on the kind of meal you want.
 If you need a more specific cuisine, format, price point, or occasion setting, confirm those details directly before making plans.